 - Look for color developers.
 A color developer contains hydrogen peroxide, which oxidizes and opens the cuticle of your hair to help the color take hold.
 It’s typically mixed with the dye before you apply.
 You don’t necessarily need a color developer and a dye that has one could irritate your skin, but it’s one of those things that can really make the dyeing process shorter, and you should know what it is when looking to dye.
 As a heads-up, you may also see developers called dye boosters or oxidants.

 - Dyeing is a harsh process.
 There’s a good chance the beard dye irritates your skin, especially dyes that incorporate color developers.
 Even if you do a test patch on other skin, there’s just no telling how a dye will react with your specific facial skin after five minutes.
 If your skin starts to hurt or you’re feeling too much burn, you should immediately wash and go for a more natural beard dye or try again another time.
+However, some coloring kits are dye-free and ammonia-free, so they’ll be more gentle.

 Now, with all that out of the way, check out the best beard dyes below from some of our favorite brands and start taking control of the color of your facial hair.
 The worst that could happen is the dye washes out in a few weeks or you have to shave your beard.
 (And don’t worry, we’re pretty sure it’ll grow back.)